muit/IdStrings/README.md

 In **Unity** an IdString is serialized as an string directly.
 (It also has the benefit that debugging it it considerably easier)

+## Multithreading

+IdStrings have support for Multithreading.
+They can be created from different threads without conflicts.
+This is done using shared_mutex.
+That way the library only locks while registering a new string, but not while reading.

+- If a new string is registered, it locks all reads
+- If an already existing string is registered, it won't lock reads
+- Reads won't lock unless a registry arrives at the same time

+Registering an string is a very quick and uncommon operation so in the majority of the cases mutex won't even be locked and other threads wont be delayed.

 ## ToDo

 There's one single main feature missing which is the removal of unused strings from the table.
 This is usually not a problem because strings are never duplicated on the table, but if we are constantly generating different names, the table won't free them.